 An Egnyte account has three different types of users.
 A person's user type governs whether they have access to a broad array of Egnyte features including audit reports, user management, FTP upload capabilities, and private folders.

-Please note that user types are different from folder access levels, which determine the set of actions that a user can perform on a particular folder (downloading or deleting files, moving the folder, etc.).
+Note: User types are different from folder access levels, which determine the set of actions that a user can perform on a particular folder (downloading or deleting files, moving the folder, etc).
 User Groups are a convenient way to cluster users for assigning common permissions to folders.

 By default, the person who registers for an Egnyte account is the administrator of that account.
 Additional administrator accounts can be created or deleted as necessary.
 Administrators can perform the following actions.